ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel462IG/Installation_Guide.rst.txt

 Job VIRCONF contains an example of a job to load configuration elements into the VIRARBO file.
 This is the equivalent of the z/OS job known as ARBOLOAD.
 Before running this job, you will need to make the following modifications:

 - Select the desired features (for example, WEB=YES, XOT=YES)
-- Change all ‘DBDCCICS’ to the APPLID of your CICS system.
+- Optional.
+Change all ‘DBDCCICS’ references to the APPLID of your CICS system.

 .. note::